 Before joining the faculty at Rice in 2009, Boyer taught at Cornell University and the University of Chicago.
-He has held visiting fellowships to the EHESS-Paris, to the Goethe Universität Frankfurt and to Durham University.
+He has held visiting fellowships at the EHESS-Paris, the Goethe Universität Frankfurt and Durham University.
 Boyer has been the recipient of grants and fellowships from the National Science Foundation, the Alexander von Humboldt Foundation, Fulbright, the Social Science Research Council, and the Wenner-Gren Foundation.
-In addition to editing a book series, Expertise: Cultures and Technologies of Knowledge, with Cornell University Press) and Energy Humanities (Johns Hopkins University Press) and to leading the editorial collective of the journal Cultural Anthropology, Boyer is author of Spirit and System: Media, Intellectuals and the Dialectic in Modern German Intellectual Culture (Chicago UP 2005), Understanding Media: A Popular Philosophy (Prickly Paradigm 2007) and The Life Informatic: Newsmaking in the Digital Era (Cornell UP 2013).
+In addition to editing the book series, Expertise: Cultures and Technologies of Knowledge (Cornell University Press) and Energy Humanities (Johns Hopkins University Press) and to leading the editorial collective of the journal Cultural Anthropology (2015-2018), Boyer is author of Spirit and System: Media, Intellectuals and the Dialectic in Modern German Intellectual Culture (Chicago UP 2005), Understanding Media: A Popular Philosophy (Prickly Paradigm 2007) and The Life Informatic: Newsmaking in the Digital Era (Cornell UP 2013).
 His next book will be published with Duke University Press in May 2019.
 It is titled, Energopolitics: Wind and Power in the Anthropocene.

 He has co-hosted and produced CENHS’s Cultures of Energy podcast since 2016.
 His first film, “Not Ok,” about the loss of Iceland’s first major glacier to climate change premiered in 2018.